-During the snorkeling cruise divers will be in the water approximately one hour, and have the opportunity to dive the sunken ruins of Fort Dade, or the grass flat beds teaming with sea life (depending on weather and tides).
-Snorkeling is $15 per person plus $5 to rent a mask, snorkel and fins, and can be booked during the ferry ride out to Egmont.
+During the snorkeling cruise divers will be in the water approximately one hour and have the opportunity to dive the sunken ruins of Fort Dade, or the grass flatbeds teaming with sea life (depending on weather and tides).
+Snorkeling can be booked during the ferry ride out to Egmont.

-The ferry operates daily in Spring and Summer and nearly every day in the Fall and Winter.
-Due to its popularity, an advanced reservation is recommended and can be made by calling: 727-398-6577.
+The ferry operates daily in spring and summer and nearly every day in the fall and winter.
+Due to its popularity, an advanced reservation is recommended and can be made online here.

-The island is also home to a protected nature preserve, so there are no concessions or bathrooms on the island, however a walk back to the ferry will provide both.
-Since there is no shop on the island, be sure to pack your water and sunscreen.
-In addition, a box lunch can be purchased for $9.99.
+The island is also home to a protected nature preserve, so there are no concessions or bathrooms on the island.
+However, a walk back to the ferry will provide both.
+Since there is no shop on the island, be sure to pack your own water and food and bring sunscreen.
 More information can be found on the Egmont Key website.